kjicodes/fam-feud/README.md

 # WE'RE ALL RELATED Feud

-*WE'RE ALL REALATED Feud* is a remake attempt of the daytime game show, "Family Feud", hosted by Steve Harvey.
+*WE'RE ALL RELATED Feud* is a remake attempt of the daytime game show, "Family Feud", hosted by Steve Harvey.

 ## Technologies Used: